AndreasG11/MAE224/Lab-4:-Lift-and-Drag.md

 ### Results (15%)
 - Pressure distributions for the cylinder and airfoil.
 o	How did you calculate lift and drag from the pressure data?
-- Lift and drag coefficient plots for both experiment and simulation.
+- Lift and drag coefficient plots for both experiments and simulation.
 - Detailed findings.

 ### Discussion (35%)
 - Compare results from experiment and simulation for airfoil.
 - Compare cylinder to theoretical prediction.
 - Discuss flow separations for airfoil.
 - Answer discussion questions for each part of the lab (see above in Lab Manual Procedure).
 - Error analysis.

 ### Conclusion (15%)
 - Summarize your **findings** (don’t just state what you did!).